geerteltink/geert.elt.ink/content/blog/2019-11-09-project-documentation.md

 ## GitHub pages

 I started with [GitHub pages](https://help.github.com/en/github/working-with-github-pages/creating-a-github-pages-site).
 The main organization site was simple.
-Generate some html and push it to a master branch in `<organization>.github.io`.
+Generate some HTML and push it to a master branch in `<organization>.github.io`.
 Done.
 Next up was adding project sites.
-Project sites are built automatically from the docs folder if you use Jekyll or you push the html pages directly to a `gh-pages` branch.
+Project sites are built automatically from the docs folder if you use Jekyll or you push the HTML pages directly to a `gh-pages` branch.
 That was easily done and I got the documentation online.

 Now the first issue I ran into was making the organization site and all project sites feel like one website.
 This is very hard to do but not impossible.
 A good example is the [Zend Framework documentation](https://docs.zendframework.com/).
 Every project is integrated into the website and it feels like they all belong together.